-Doctoral Grade Descriptor Indicators Criteria Clea Clear Fail Good Very Good Excellent F 0-29% E 30- 39% D 40-49% C 50-59% B 60-69% A 70-100% generate new understandings research findings have been used to inform practice. been or could be used to inform practice. been or could be used to inform practice and make an original contribution to knowledge. arguments and / or research findings have been or could be used to inform practice and make an original contribution to knowledge. argument and analysis: Critical analysis background reading; no evidence of independent critical background reading though generally superficial and not focused; poor evidence of independent critical Evidence of relevant, though not in-depth, background reading; little evidence of independent critical evaluation of the reliability of 'evidence'.
-Some evidence of indepth background reading; some evidence of independent critical evaluation of the reliability of 'evidence'; generally little or no attention to features of research design such as sampling, methods of data collection and analysis.
-Evidence of in-depth background reading with attention to genre and epistemological assumptions; independent critical evaluation of the reliability of 'evidence'; quality of evidence to support claims; attention to features of research design such as sampling, methods of data collection and analysis.
-Evidence of extensive and in-depth background reading with attention to genre and epistemological assumptions; independent critical evaluation of the reliability of 'evidence'; independent critical evaluation of the validity of claims made; quality of evidence to support claims; attention to features of research design methodology
+Doctoral Grade Descriptor Indicators Criteria Clear Fail Marginal Fail Good Very Good Excellent F 0-29% E 30- 39% D 40-49% C 50-59% B 60-69% A 70-100% 4.
+Application, argument and analysis: Critical analysis of the sources or evidence bases Poor evidence of background reading; no evidence of independent critical evaluation of the reliability of 'evidence'.
+Evidence of some background reading though generally superficial and not focused; poor evidence of independent critical evaluation of the reliability of 'evidence'.
+Evidence of relevant, though not in-depth, background reading; little evidence of independent critical evaluation of the reliability of 'evidence'.
+Some evidence of in-depth background reading; some evidence of independent critical evaluation of the reliability of 'evidence'; generally little or no attention to features of research design such as sampling, methods of data collection and analysis.
+Evidence of indepth background reading with attention to genre and epistemological assumptions; independent critical evaluation of the reliability of 'evidence'; quality of evidence to support claims; attention to features of research design such as sampling, methods of data collection and analysis.
+Evidence of extensive and indepth background reading with attention to genre and epistemological assumptions; independent critical evaluation of the reliability of 'evidence'; independent critical evaluation of the validity of claims made; quality of evidence to support claims; attention to features of research design methodology

-Criteria Doctoral Grade Descriptor Indicators Clear Fail Marginal Fail Good Very Good Excellent F 0-29% E 30- 39% D 40-49% C 50-59% B 60-69% A 70-100% Suitability and /or potential for dissemination / publication unintelligible; no articulation of purpose, poor quality of presentation; poor purpose unclear, poor quality of presentation; poor coherence and flow rather disjointed. clarity, adequate quality of presentation; purpose, adequate quality of presentation; overall Communication almost at the standard of published academic work; clearly articulated purpose, good cognizance of the audience, high quality of presentation; overall coherence, flow, linkage and attention to detail.
+Criteria Doctoral Grade Descriptor Indicators Clear Fail Marginal Fail Good Very Good Excellent F 0-29% E 30- 39% D 40-49% C 50-59% B 60-69% A 70-100% 5.
+Communication & presentation: Suitability and /or potential for dissemination / publication including citation and referencing Generally, unintelligible; no articulation of purpose, poor quality of presentation; poor coherence and disjointed flow.
+Generally intelligible but articulation of purpose unclear, poor quality of presentation; poor coherence and flow rather disjointed.
+Articulation of purpose on topic but lacking in clarity, adequate quality of presentation; poor coherence and flow sometimes disjointed.
+Clearly articulated purpose, adequate quality of presentation; overall coherence and flow reasonable.
+Communication almost at the standard of published academic work; clearly articulated purpose, good cognizance of the audience, high quality of presentation; overall coherence, flow, linkage and attention to detail.
 Communication at the standard of published academic work and/or critical dialogue and review with peers and experts in other specialisms; clearly articulated purpose, high cognizance of the audience, high quality of presentation; overall coherence, flow, linkage and attention to detail.

-12.5 Transferable skills
+9.5 Transferable Skills